p7zip-project/p7zip/README.md

 5. [LZ5] v1.5 is a modification of LZ4 which gives a better ratio at cost of slower compression and decompression.
    - Levels: 1..15

+6. [Lizard] v1.0 is an efficient compressor with very fast decompression.
+It achieves compression ratio that is comparable to zip/zlib and zstd/brotli (at low and medium compression levels) at decompression speed of 1000 MB/s and faster.
+   - Levels 10..19 (fastLZ4) are designed to give about 10% better decompression speed than LZ4
+   - Levels 20..29 (LIZv1) are designed to give better ratio than LZ4 keeping 75% decompression speed
+   - Levels 30..39 (fastLZ4 + Huffman) adds Huffman coding to fastLZ4
+   - Levels 40..49 (LIZv1 + Huffman) give the best ratio, comparable to zlib and low levels of zstd/brotli, but with a faster decompression speed

 ## Benchmark
 We use [silesia](http://sun.aei.polsl.pl/~sdeor/index.php?page=silesia) files(total size 211938580 Byte) for packaging.